yclas/documentation/automatic-emails-sent-to-users.md

 <br>
 _There is a new reply on the forum (_**_new-forum-answer_**_)_: <br>
 Message sent to inform admin about a new reply on the forum.
+Users that participated to the topic will get informed as well.

 <br>
 _Your plan [PLAN.NAME] has expired (_**_plan-expired_**_)_: <br>